MicrosoftDocs/customer-insights/ci-docs/engagement-insights/user-roles.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 A workspace is how you store and manage events and reports.
 A member is a user who can access a workspace.
 You can assign members to your workspace and define their roles and permissions.
-Engagement insights capability supports **Environment** and **Workspace admin** roles and **Environment** and **Workspace contributor** roles.
-The contributor roles are geared for an analyst who does not need to configure Engagement Insights.
+Administrator roles manage workspaces and environments an configure engagement insights for other users.
+The contributor roles are geared towards analysts who don't not need to configure engagement insights but want to create their own reports, funnels, or segments.

 ## Permissions